-When Jesus was asked if He was the Messiah, King of the eternal kingdom of God, He responded by referencing the prophet Isaiah’s signs of the coming kingdom.
+When Jesus was asked by the imprisoned and doubting John the Baptist whether or not He was the Messiah, King of the eternal kingdom of God, He responded by referencing the prophet Isaiah’s signs of the coming kingdom.

 It was a unique report.
-Some of the prophets in the Old Testament are recorded in the Bible as having performed several physical miracles to attest to their credentials and to testify to the presence of God among His people.
+Some of the prophets in the Old Testament are recorded as having performed physical miracles to attest to their credentials and testify to the presence of God with them.
 But none of these came anywhere close to the volume and span of the amazing miracles that Jesus performed during His three-year ministry.
-He performed these as He shared the good news of salvation with all people, especially with the poor and humble of the land.
-Matthew gives an account of some of the things that happened on just one of these days as Jesus was preaching and teaching the crowds and the disciples about the kingdom of heaven.
+Jesus performed these to confirm the good news of salvation with all who heard, especially the poor and humble of the land.
+The apostle Matthew gives an account of some of the miracles that happened one of these times, as Jesus was preaching to and teaching the crowds about the kingdom.

 18 As He was telling them these things, suddenly one of the leaders came and knelt down before Him, saying, “My daughter is near death, but come and lay Your hand on her, and she will live.”
 19 So Jesus and His disciples got up and followed him.